wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires July 16, 2015                [Page 20]
+Contavalli, et al.       Expires August 28, 2015               [Page 20]

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+Internet-Draft        Client Subnet in DNS Queries         February 2015

    A drawback is scalability.
 The operator needs to track which